Thank you for considering Caffeinated Press as a potential publishing partner.

 This site is the only authoritative source of information about Caffeinated Press’s editorial policies, submission requirements and price points.
 Several other websites have scraped our information without our permission and without notification to us.
 We are not responsible for other people misinterpreting or misrepresenting our guidelines.
 We welcome tips about sites that present information that conflicts with the information you’ll find, below.

 Please read these guidelines in their entirety.
 Use the form at the bottom of the page to send material for our consideration.
-We do not accept electronic queries/proposals through any mechanism other than the forms on this page or on the submissions page for our literary journal.
+We do not accept electronic queries/proposals through any mechanism other than the form on this page (for normal long-form queries or for the Brewed Awakenings anthology) or on the submissions page for our literary journal, The 3288 Review.

 Revision History (last 90 days):